Sasradilaga rebellion: Outbreak

-On 28 November 1827, Sasradilaga launched an attack on the home of Rajegwesi's patih and other officials.
+On 28 November 1827, Sasradilaga launched an attack on the home of Rajekwesi's patih and other officials.
 The Dutch discovered Sasradilaga's involvement in the rebellion several days after, from letters he sent to other patih threatening them to join him.
 The uprising caught the Dutch by surprise, and as they had committed most of their available forces to fighting Diponegoro in the Yogyakarta and Surakarta areas, little reserves were available to defeat Sasradilaga.
 As a result, Sasradilaga's forces numbering around 1,000 managed to seize a large number of villages and towns within Rembang Residency.
 Dutch command could initially only spare 100 soldiers to reinforce Rembang, which was pulled from Batavia.
 Another attempt of reinforcement from Surakarta with 130 soldiers was ambushed by the rebels and routed on 9 December.

 Unlike inland areas, where Javanese rebels engaged in violence against Chinese communities, Sasradilaga's forces enjoyed better relations.
 The Chinese communities of Rembang supplied weapons and fought as part of Sasradilaga's army.
 However, many were forced to convert to Islam under threat of death.
 By December, Sasradilaga's men had seized control of the southern half of the residency, cutting off the line of communication between Semarang and Surabaya.

 Dutch response

 Another Dutch column of 200 soldiers was dispatched from Semarang, beating back Sasradilaga from the northern half of the residency and recapturing several roads.
 The situation improved by the Dutch, and the Semarang–Surabaya road was considered secure by January 1828.
-Several Dutch columns were redeployed to defeat Sasradilaga, and Sasradilaga's headquarters at Rajegwesi was taken by three Dutch columns on 27 January 1828, with hundreds of Sasradilaga's men killed in the fighting.
+Several Dutch columns were redeployed to defeat Sasradilaga, and Sasradilaga's headquarters at Rajekwesi was taken by three Dutch columns on 27 January 1828, with hundreds of Sasradilaga's men killed in the fighting.
 Sasradilaga evaded capture and began engaging in guerilla war in Madiun to the south.

 Sasradilaga's continued guerilla war resulted in the Dutch deployment of around 2,500 infantrymen and 200 cavalrymen in the region.
 Several field fortifications were also constructed in Rembang following the Dutch Bentengsteelsel strategy.
 His remaining force of around 300 men was defeated in an engagement by the bupati of Rajekwesi in February 1828.
 The Dutch considered the uprising to be over on 7 March 1828, when a wounded Sasradilaga attempting to form another army was forced to flee the area after being discovered.